gardener/sow/README.md

 plugin in a component.

-If no config is given, but required by the plugin this value should also be used to lookup the config in the `SETTINGSJSON`.
-It it is not given a convention here is to specify the path of the configuration field as argument, defaulted by the plugin name.
+If no config is given, but required by the plugin this value should also be used to lookup the config in the `DEPLOYMENT` file.
+If it is not given a convention here is to specify the path of the configuration field as argument, defaulted by the plugin name.